Why Every Bedroom Must Have an Egress Window

 Let’s hope you don’t ever need to escape from the bedroom of a burning house – but if you do, let’s hope the bedroom has an egress window.

 Problem is, not all houses do.
-The egress window requirements in building codes (see text left) didn’t exist before the 1970s.
+The egress window requirements in building codes (see text above) didn’t exist before the 1970s.
 Since a very large percentage of the houses in the U.S. were built before then, it’s fair to say that many don’t have egress windows.

 That’s often fixed when a home is remodeled, fortunately.
 But sometimes that causes a dramatic change in the look of the house, so you need to carefully consider the impact of bigger windows in the overall design.